shiprashekhar/SVK-repo/README.md

 # SVK-repo

-This is info about the project.
+This is information about the project.